 Try a Find the Factors puzzle from Iva Sallay.

-Paul Godding’s 7 puzzle blog offers a puzzle every day.
+Paul Godding’s 7 puzzle blog frequently offers new puzzles to try.

 From Thinkfun comes Rush Hour or for an alternative version: Rush Hour.
 The Rush Hour game is an online version of the game you can buy programmed by Mark Riedel and includes 40 puzzles.
 Can you get your car out of the traffic jam?